BMW S1000RR: Marketing

 In March 2010, BMW released a video on YouTube titled "The oldest trick in the world", which highlighted the S1000RR's acceleration by pulling a tablecloth off a long 20-seat dining table without disturbing the place settings and table decorations.

 Its popularity turned the ad viral, with 1.4 million views in the first ten days, and more than 3.7 million views As of October 2010.

 The October 27, 2010 MythBusters episode "Tablecloth Chaos" tested whether the trick could be reproduced.
 The stunt was replicated in detail, with the exception that a different and less powerful motorcycle was used—a Buell 1125R, owned and ridden by the show's co-presenter Jamie Hyneman.
 The opinion of the television program was that the video was fake as the only way it could be reproduced was by placing a plastic sheet on top of the tablecloth—thus eliminating any contact between the tablecloth and the table settings.

 Recall

-BMW issued a recall for bikes built between Sept.
-1, 2011, through April 10, 2012 to address an issue with bolts that secure the connecting rods to the crankshaft that could loosen when the bike is ridden at high speed.
+BMW issued a recall for bikes built between 1 September 2011, through 10 April 2012 to address an issue with bolts that secure the connecting rods to the crankshaft that could loosen at high engine speeds.